Voting Rights

 MICHIGAN’S NEW CONSTITUTIONAL AMENDMENT ABOUT VOTING

 In 2022, Promote the Vote (the organization) partnered with more than 30 other organizations, including the League of Women Voters of Michigan, to propose and pass Proposal 2 of 2022.
 The proposal garnered 60% of the vote, with support from voters across the political spectrum and in a majority of Michigan counties.
-Proposal 2 amended the Michigan Constitution to allow for these voter rights: early voting in federal and state elections, a right to join a permanent absentee ballot list, more absentee ballot drop boxes in many communities and a number of other voter protections.
-Read a synopsis of the rights gained by voters when this proposal passed and this specific information page about early voting.
+Proposal 2 amended the Michigan Constitution to allow for these voter rights: early voting in federal and state elections, a right to join a permanent absentee ballot list, more absentee ballot drop boxes n many communities and a number of other voter protections.

 Learn how to sign up on a permanent absentee ballot list.